METALS-Copper hits 3-1/2 month high as dollar sinks, Chile supply concerns linger

 * FERROUS: Chinese iron ore futures climbed to their highest in two weeks after an iron ore mining accident, stirring concerns about potential tight supply in the market.
 Steel rebar futures also gained.

-Additional reporting by Tom Daly; Editing by Susan Fenton/David Evans
+Additional reporting by Tom Daly; Editing by David Evans and Elaine Hardcastle